grafana/mimir/docs/sources/operators-guide/configuring/reference-configuration-parameters/index.md

   # CLI flag: -blocks-storage.bucket-store.posting-offsets-in-mem-sampling
   [postings_offsets_in_mem_sampling: <int> | default = 32]

+  # (experimental) Number of threads that are dedicated for use reading index
+  # headers.
+Set to 0 to disable use of dedicated threads for reading index
+  # headers.
+  # CLI flag: -blocks-storage.bucket-store.index-header-thread-pool-size
+  [index_header_thread_pool_size: <int> | default = 0]

 tsdb:
   # Directory to store TSDBs (including WAL) in the ingesters.
 This directory is
   # required to be persisted between restarts.